 PHP or Hypertext PreProcessor is a web-based application development programming language that can incorporate HTML coding in them for constructing a web application.
 In PHP, there are eight different data types that are used for declaring and calling the variables in the script.
 They are ‘Boolean’ for true or false values, ‘Integer’ for numeric values, ‘Float/Double’ for decimal numerals, ‘String’ for characters, ‘Arrays’ for fixing element size, ‘object’ for representing instances of the class, ‘NULL’ for a void, and ‘resources’ for referring to elements outside the PHP script.

 Top 3 PHP Data Types

 PHP variables used to store values may be associated with all kinds of data types ranging from the simplest int to more complicated data types such as arrays.
-PHP is called a loosely typed Programming language, which means the variable data types are decided based on their attributes during run-time and is not explicitly defined.
+PHP is called a loosely typed Programming language, which means the variable data types are decided based on their attributes during run-time and are not explicitly defined.
 It analyses the value-given attributes and then determines the data type to be assigned to it.
 There are 8 primitive data types which PHP supports and which can be further classified into 3 types as below:

 Let us go through each one of them in detail with an example each.